JRamirez-F/FIJI_Focus_Macros/README.md

 This repository contains two FIJI macros designed to evaluate image focus in microscopy or natural images.
 The macros are intended to classify regions of interest (ROIs) as **focused** or **unfocused** and provide a global focus status.

+For a detailed explanation, tests, etc visit the Image.sc [topic](https://forum.image.sc/t/script-to-list-unsharp-pictures/114841/8?u=j_ramirez) where this macro was generated.

 ---

 ## Features